Deffz-Finesse/Debloated-Windows-11-Install/README.md

    - Open `unattend.xml` and replace the `REPLACE-ME` placeholders with the actual user information and computer name.

 3. **Create a Bootable USB Drive**:
-   - Use a tool like [Rufus](https://rufus.ie/) to create a bootable USB drive and Copy the autounattend.xml file to the root folder of the USB drive that contains the Windows Setup files and connect it to the computer
+   - Use a tool like [Rufus](https://rufus.ie/) to create a bootable USB drive and Copy the autounattend.xml file to the root folder of the USB drive that contains the Windows Setup files

 4. **Install Windows**:
    - Boot from the USB and the installation will proceed automatically with the provided configurations.